-- Staff requires that upon planning review, if the redevelopment is found to have any effect on the Eastern Indigo Snake Habitat, then the prescribed protection measures must be undertaken, and the information poster posted on site. - A final Landscape/mitigation plan must be submitted prior to permit issuance.
+• Staff requires that upon planning review, if the redevelopment is found to have any effect on the Eastern Indigo Snake Habitat, then the prescribed protection measures must be undertaken, and the information posted on site.

+- A final Landscape/mitigation plan must be submitted prior to permit issuance. - Conservation Easement for mangrove area will be required pursuant to Section 106.02.